 Private health insurance reforms effective 1st April 2019

 The Department of Health has conducted a review of natural therapies in its campaign to help contain premium increases for private health insurance.
-As a result, from 1st April 2019 rebates for pilates classes with a pilates instructor will no longer be eligible for rebates under physiotherapy extras cover with your private health insurer.
+As a result of these reforms, from 1st April 2019 all Pilates classes will no longer be eligible for rebates under physiotherapy extras cover with your private health insurer.

 Yes.
 At each Body Organics studio we have a dedicated HICAPS / EFTPOS terminal so you can quickly and easily process your private health fund and Medicare claims.
 Simply swipe your health fund or Medicare card into the HICAPS terminal and just pay the gap amount with your credit or debit card (we accept MasterCard or Visa).

 Yes.
 For many of the health services provided at Body Organics you or your family members may be eligible for assistance from Medicare or other government programs.
 Some examples are the Chronic Disease Management program, the Better Access initiative for mental health and the Helping Children with Autism package.
 Check with your doctor, health professional, Medicare or the relevant department for more details.